DevExpress/devextreme-documentation/concepts/60 Themes and Styles/08 ThemeBuilder/40 Export the Resulting Theme.md

 Click **Download CSS File** to save a file named `dx.[base-theme-name].[color-scheme-name].css` (for example, `dx.material.brown.css`) on your computer.
 Alternatively, you can download the archive with a CSS file and icons or copy the CSS.

-[note] If you use Generic or Material theme as a base, you can download or copy the CSS file - the icons will be cashed.
-If you use Fluent (all trademarks or registered trademarks are property of their respective owners) theme as a base, download the archive and manually add icons to your project as described below.
+[note] If you use the Generic or Material theme as the base, you can download or copy the CSS file - the icons will be cashed.
+If you use the Fluent (all trademarks or registered trademarks are property of their respective owners) theme as a base, download the archive and add icons to your project as described below.

 <img src="/images/Common/ThemeBuilder/themebuilder-themeexport-format@2x.png" alt="DevExtreme ThemeBuilder UI: Theme Export popup dialog, Choose Format" width="50%" height="auto">